OnkarBhattacharya/PortfolioForge/README.md

 ## Key Implemented Features

-### 1. User Authentication (Email/Password & Anonymous)
+### 1. User Authentication (Federated & Anonymous Sign-In)
-- **Description:** A complete and secure user management system.
-New users can sign up with an email and password.
-Returning users can log in to access their portfolio data.
-The system also includes a seamless "read-only" guest mode for new visitors, powered by Firebase Anonymous Authentication, allowing them to explore the app's features without creating an account.
+- **Description:** A complete and secure user management system that provides a seamless experience for both guests and registered users.
+New visitors are automatically signed in with a temporary, anonymous "guest" session, allowing them to explore the platform's features in a read-only mode without commitment.
+When a user decides to register, they can sign in with their Google or Apple account.
+Firebase automatically links their new, permanent account with their previous guest session, preserving any work they may have started.
 - **Implementation:**
-  - **Firebase Authentication:** Handles all user creation, session management, and security.
+  - **Firebase Authentication:** Handles all user session management and security via Google, Apple, and Anonymous providers.
+  - **Seamless Guest Mode:** The `FirebaseProvider` at `src/firebase/provider.tsx` automatically detects if a visitor has an active session.
+If not, it silently calls `signInAnonymously()` to create a guest session in the background.
+  - **Simplified Login Flow:** The `/login` page provides direct options to "Sign in with Google" and "Sign in with Apple" for users who wish to create a permanent account.
+  - **Intelligent Profile Creation:** The `FirebaseProvider` ensures that a user profile is created in Firestore only when a user signs in with a permanent, non-anonymous account (Google or Apple), keeping the database clean.
-  - **Custom Hooks:** The `useUser()` and `useAuth()` hooks provide easy, reactive access to the current user's state throughout the application.
+  - **Custom Hooks:** The `useUser()` and `useAuth()` hooks provide easy, reactive access to the current user's state, whether they are a guest or a registered user.
-  - **Authentication Flows:** The `initiateEmailSignUp`, `initiateEmailSignIn`, and `initiateAnonymousSignIn` functions in `src/firebase/non-blocking-login.tsx` manage all authentication logic, including creating user profiles in Firestore upon sign-up.

 ### 2. Multi-Source AI Data Import Engine
 - **Description:** This is the core intelligent data aggregation suite of the platform.
 It allows users to import professional data from a variety of sources with a single click, using AI to structure and save the information automatically.